The active element of an accelerometer is a piezoelectric material.

 material sandwiched between two electrodes.
 A force applied perpendicular

 to the disk causes a charge production and a voltage at the electrodes.

 Figure 1: Piezoelectric effect, basic calculations

 The sensing element of a piezoelectric accelerometer consists of two

 - Seismic mass

-One side of the piezoelectric material is connected to a rigid
+One side of the piezoelectric material is connected to a rigid post

-the sensor base.
+at the sensor base.
 The so -called seismic mass is attached to the other

 side.
-When the accelerometer is subjected to vibration, a force is
+When the accelerometer is subjected to vibration, a force is generated

-output proportional to the applied force is generated.
+to the applied force is generated.
 Since the seismic mass is constant

 the charge output signal is proportional to the acceleration of the

 Figure 2: Principle of a piezoelectric accelerometer